Engineering + Technology

 Overview

 When searching for a job or internship, most students turn to the internet and online job searching.
 While this is a common job search strategy, it definitely is not the only one.
-When you choose to job search online, you are choosing to put yourself in competition with every other engineering student that believes that is the only way to get a job.
+When you choose to search for a job online, you are choosing to put yourself in competition with every other engineering student that believes that is the only way to get a job.
 Therefore, it is important to know of the other methods.

 Connect With Professionals

 Initiate your job search early (before you need or want a position) by creating targeted connections.
-Intentionally connect with your classmates, upperclassmen, your professors, recruiters that come to campus, and alumni, and maintain those relationships..
+Intentionally connect with your classmates, upperclassmen, your professors, recruiters that come to campus, and alumni, and maintain those relationships.
 When you are ready to look for an internship or job, let those connections know and see how they are able to help.

 Recruiting Events